Pherang/javascriptCalc/README.md

 ## javascriptCalc

-A calculator programmed in a javascript!
+A calculator programmed in a JavaScript!
 Hosted on https://codepen.io/Pherang/pen/WMgmJj (Until I get github pages running)

 * The C or backspace button doesn't work for now.
 Use AC to clear memory.